 Placelessness and Precarity.
 Mobility of Labor in Quasi-Utopian Spaces

 The paper offers a reading of Guy Standing's idea of politics of paradise along with its offer of a mildly utopian agenda in the context of Thomas More's vision of an ideal world described in his Utopia.
 Standing's quasi-utopian vision of a world without uncertainties and inconveniences ascribed to the notion of the precariat seems to be following the principle of sovereignty which offers an appearance of oneness both of the state and the individual, thus regulating and "ban-optically" controlling the multiplicity and diversity of the everyday.

-- Rachwał Tadeusz, Tadeusz Rachwał Hepp Rolf, Rolf Hepp Kergel David David Kergel (eds.): Precarious Places Social, Cultural and Economic Aspects of Uncertainty and Anxiety in Everyday Life, 2020, Springer, VS Verlag für Sozialwissenschaften, ISBN 978-3-658-27310-1, 164 p., DOI:10.1007/978-3-658-27311-8 opening in a new tab
+- Rachwał Tadeusz, Tadeusz Rachwał Hepp Rolf, Rolf Hepp Kergel David David Kergel (eds.): Precarious Places Social, Cultural and Economic Aspects of Uncertainty and Anxiety in Everyday Life, 2020, Niemcy, Springer, VS Verlag für Sozialwissenschaften, 164 p., ISBN 978-3-658-27310-1.
+DOI:10.1007/978-3-658-27311-8 opening in a new tab

 * presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perishopening in a new tab system.